January

 I’m aware I was not the most focused person while having this album in the background… I love Suspicious Minds the most, and I knew of it beforehand (when Priscilla (2003) was released…).
 I see I also added I’ll Hold You In My Heart (Till I Can Hold You In My Arms) to my Favorites - I love the romantic songs, what can I say.

-Again, I feel very shaky in any judgements I share, because it usually takes me 2 encounters to fully “get” either a song, album etc., similar to my The Beatles obsession last year (2025 Album log).
+Again, I feel very shaky in any judgements I share, because it usually takes me 2 encounters to fully “get” either song, album etc., similar to my The Beatles obsession last year (2025 Album log).
 Maybe this will change too with Elvis.
-For being The Kind of Rock, surely I did not familiarize myself enough with his discography.
+For being The King of Rock, I surely did not familiarize myself enough with his discography.
 Anyways, The Beatles clear :*

 Private Dancer - Tina Turner